 8. Take a City Walking Tour

 A walking tour is one of the best ways to visit Sucre.
-Condor Trekkers offer a fantastic tour.
+Condor Trekkers offers a fantastic tour.
 You will see all the main sites, learn the history of Sucre, and even try some delicious treats.

 Of course, you can visit the city without a guide.
 But the in-depth description of the history and culture given by these guides is a great way to learn about Bolivia.